-The Internal Medicine Training Program, with its strong emphasis on clinical experience in diverse settings, includes three different primary hospitals.
+The Internal Medicine Residency Program, with its strong emphasis on clinical experience in diverse settings, includes three different primary hospitals.
 Approximately two-thirds of our residents’ training is spent at The Mount Sinai Hospital.
 This facility provides tertiary care to patients referred for the diagnosis and treatment of uniquely complex medical problems as well as primary and secondary care for the people of the Upper East Side and East Harlem communities.
 One-third of the residency is spent off-campus at the James J. Peters Veterans’ Affairs Medical Center in the Bronx and the Elmhurst Hospital Center in Queens.
 By rotating through these three facilities, our residents are exposed to both unique patient populations and complex cases that many trainees don’t see until well into their post-graduate education.
-In addition, our residents will have the added benefit of being part of the newly formed Mount Sinai Health System, which provides them with increased opportunities for training at locations throughout New York City.
+In addition, our residents will have the added benefit of being part of the Mount Sinai Health System, which provides them with increased opportunities for training at locations throughout New York City.

 Ultimately, this residency program is designed to create a foundation for excellence in patient-centered clinical care upon which lifelong learning may take place.
 We know that our trainees will become outstanding general internists regardless of their subsequent career plans.

 If your personal and career goals include a desire to make a difference in the lives of a diverse patient population, and if you possess the passion to help your patients and your community while contributing to the advancement of medicine, we hope you will consider joining us in our mission.